Is Boiling A Chemical Change

 The Role of Impurities: A Subtle Nuance

 The presence of impurities in water can slightly influence its boiling point.
-However, this doesn't change the fundamental nature of boiling as a physical process.
+On the flip side, this doesn't change the fundamental nature of boiling as a physical process.
 The boiling point elevation caused by dissolved substances is a colligative property, meaning it depends on the concentration of dissolved particles, not their chemical identity.
 This effect is relatively small for most impurities found in everyday water and doesn't fundamentally alter the process of water changing from a liquid to a gas.

 The Scientific Explanation: Intermolecular Forces and Kinetic Energy

 At a deeper level, the understanding of boiling lies in the interplay between intermolecular forces and kinetic energy.
-Intermolecular forces are the attractive forces between molecules.
-In water, these are primarily hydrogen bonds, relatively strong compared to other intermolecular forces like van der Waals forces.
+Practically speaking, in water, these are primarily hydrogen bonds, relatively strong compared to other intermolecular forces like van der Waals forces.
+That said, intermolecular forces are the attractive forces between molecules.
 Kinetic energy is the energy of motion of molecules.

 Frequently Asked Questions (FAQ)